chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 Explanation:

 1. `tableContainerView` is a view to hold our `UITableView`.
-We will set rounded corners on two sides instead of four by applying mask to view using `UIBezierPath`.
+We will set rounded corners on two sides instead of four by applying the mask to view using `UIBezierPath`.
 If we set rounded corners by this strategy to `UITableView` instead than part of `UITableView` will not be seen while scrolling.
 2. This is our `UITableView` to present data.
 3. `tableAlphaView` will be used to show loading state effect.
 4. `spinner` also will be used to show loading state effect.